swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 This is quite a bit of information, and in Hanami you may get access to all that information by writing a reverse test scenario.

 ### Route recognition tests
-In the test file, instead of taking the route name as an argument and checking the generated path, I can instead pass the generated path to the `recognize method`, and verify if all the information from this route is properly served by our application.
+In the test file, instead of taking the route name as an argument and checking the generated path, I can pass the generated path to the `recognize method`, and verify if all the information from this route is properly served by our application.

 Therefore, I can check the `path`, HTML method, and all the params recognized by my router correctly.